 When Singer didn’t show up on the set after the Thanksgiving break, added THR, the studio saw this as “the final straw” and made the decision to terminate him under his “pay-or-play” contract.

 Following Fox’s announcement, Singer issued a statement of his own, denying reports of friction with Malek while stating he needed “to deal with pressing health matters concerning one of my parents.”

 “With fewer than three weeks to shoot remaining, I asked Fox for some time off so I could return to the U.S. to deal with pressing health matters concerning one of my parents.
 This was a very taxing experience, which ultimately took a serious toll on my own health.
 Unfortunately, the studio was unwilling to accommodate me and terminated my services.
 This was not my decision and it was beyond my control,” Singer said in his statement.

 “Rumours that my unexpected departure from the film was sparked by a dispute I had with Rami Malek are not true.
 While, at times, we did have creative differences on set, Rami and I successfully put those differences behind us and continued to work on the film together until just prior to Thanksgiving,” he continued.
 “I wanted nothing more than to be able to finish this project and help honour the legacy of Freddie Mercury and Queen, but Fox would not permit me to do so because I needed to temporarily put my health, and the health of my loved ones, first.”

 On Wednesday, Dec.
-6, the studio announced that Dexter Fletcher will step in to direct the remainder of “Bohemian Rhapsody”.
+6, the studio announced that Fletcher would step in to direct the remainder of “Bohemian Rhapsody”.
 Fletcher — whose acting credits include “Stardust” and “Kick-Ass” — made his directorial debut with 2011’s “Wild Bill”, and most recently helmed “Eddie the Eagle”, the biopic about British ski-jumping curiosity Eddie “The Eagle” Edwards.